-The proliferation of Atlantic salmon within our country is the direct result of great marketing.
-Fortunately, not every consumer wants to take the marketing bait once they learn more about Atlantic salmon.
+The proliferation of Atlantic salmon within our country is the direct result of great marketing for omega fatty acids.
+However, not every consumer wants to take the marketing bait once they learn more about Atlantic salmon.

-Keep in mind that there are other options for Omega-3s than salmon.
-Here are a few suggestions as you look for a more healthy alternative
+Here are a few suggestions as you look for a more healthy alternatives to get your dose of omega fatty acids

 OYSTERS AND OTHER SHELLFISH